-Adopted by the 36th World Medical Assembly, Singapore, October 1984
+Adopted by the 36th World Medical Assembly, Singapore, October 1984 and reaffirmed with minor revision by the 215th WMA Council Session (online), Cordoba, Spain, October 2020

 Professional independence and professional freedom are indispensable to physicians to enable them to give appropriate health care to their patients.
 Therefore, there should be no barriers, whether philosophical, religious, racial, political, geographic, physical or of any other nature to prevent physicians from participating in professional activities that will enable them to acquire the information, knowledge, skills and techniques required to provide appropriate health care to their patients.